isaac-weisberg/Insecurity/README.md

 - Ability to organize custom coordinators that allow for magical modification of `UINavigationController` stack or modal presentation stack
 - Automatic management of a `UIWindow`

+You can use it alongside any of your existing navigation solutions.

 # Installation

 Currently, only CocoaPods is supported.
 The minimum required iOS version is iOS 12, but it probably could run on iOS 8.
 This framework doesn't depend on anything.